-'If you have COVID-19 symptoms, regardless of vaccination status or previous infection:
+1 If you have COVID-19 symptoms, regardless of vaccination status or previous infection:

-- Self-isolate and test as soon as possible.
-For symptomatic persons who have tested positive in the previous 90 days, using an antigen test is preferred - 2.
-Remain in isolation while waiting for results.
-If unable or unwilling to test, must continue isolation for 10 days after symptom onset - Consider continuing self-isolation and retesting in 1-2 days if testing negative with an antigen test, particularly if tested during the first 1-2 days of symptoms
+Self-isolate and test as soon as possible.
+For symptomatic persons who have tested positive in the previous 90 days, using an antigen test is preferred.
+If symptoms persist, consider continuing self-isolation and retesting with an antigen or PCR test in 1-2 days particularly if tested during the first 1-2 days of symptomss.
+Consider repeat testing every 1-2 days for several days until test is positive or symptoms improve.

-COVID Symptoms

-Fever > 100.4 F

-Loss of taste or smell
+COVID Symptoms Fever > 100.4 F Loss of taste or smell Difficulty Breathing New Onset Cough Congestion/Runny Nose Nausea/Vomiting/Diarrhea Sore Throat Headache Fatigue/Muscle or Body Aches

-Difficulty Breathing

-New Onset Cough

-Congestion/Runny Nose

-Nausea/Vomiting/Diarrhea

-Sore Throat

-Headache

-Fatigue/Muscle or Body Aches

-Someone with COVID-19 is defined as anyone with a laboratory-confirmed or a clinically compatible illness, who has not tested
+Someone with COVID-19 is defined as anyone with a laboratoryconfirmed or a clinically compatible illness, who has not tested